How Franklin D. Roosevelt Once Saved America

 At first, the odds were terrible for the U.S. because it was dangerously unprepared for war, the Pacific Fleet in Pearl Harbor had been destroyed, and things looked very bleak.
 Japan gained more and more territory in the Pacific, and Germany expanded its invasions and occupations further.
 But Roosevelt always rose to great challenges, and even in the face of strong odds he could instill hope and confidence in the people.

-Now, the history of World War Two is well documented, and there is no need to even try to summarize it here.
+The fact is that the history of World War Two is well documented, and there is no need to even try to summarize it here.
 But history tells us that Roosevelt’s leadership enabled the U.S. to conquer Hitler and the Nazis, and soon after Roosevelt died, totally spent, his Vice President, Harry Truman, finished the war with victory over Japan.
 And, even though Truman resorted to the use of a controversial atomic weapon of mass destruction to do it, America emerged as a superpower in the world, able to produce a huge, very successful middle class during the decades following the war.
 (And for more of that story, read the article on Ignored American History.)

 The real story is important, because, unfortunately, there are some American revisionist historians or scholars who are still very critical of Roosevelt, and there are many books and Internet blogs and articles that claim that Roosevelt tricked Americans into entering World War Two and somehow caused Japan to attack Pearl Harbor so he could get America to enter the war.
 However, such critics are unfair and misleading, and they have a hidden agenda.
-In fact, most of those critics of Roosevelt are really right-wind ideologues who are against his New Deal programs, but have to try to attack him in other ways.
+In fact, most of those critics of Roosevelt are really right-wing ideologues who are against his New Deal programs, but have to try to attack him in other ways.

 The full history and the facts of the matter show that even though Roosevelt did withhold the full truth about some things because it was expedient to do so, those critics are no doubt simply against Roosevelt generally, and probably because of his political will and intent.